Best Pot For Concón:

 • I let the pot cool down before washing it.

-• I use soft sponges.
+• I wash it with soft sponges.

 • I avoid metal utensils and use silicone or wooden utensils instead.